Point-symmetry pseudogroup, Lie reductions and exact solutions of Boiti-Leon-Pempinelli system: Conservation laws

 \section{Conservation laws}

-When studying cosymmetries of the system~\eqref{eq:BLPsystem}, in view of their equivalence on the solution set of~\eqref{eq:BLPsystem} it suffices to consider only cosymmetries that do not depend on the derivatives of~$u$ simultaneously involving differentiations with respect to~$t$ and~$y$ and on the derivatives of~$v$ involving differentiations with respect to~$t$.
+When studying cosymmetries \footnote{ Given a system~$\mathcal L$ of differential equation, a cosymmetry of~$\mathcal L$ is a differential function \cite[p.~288]{olve1993A} that satisfies the adjoint \cite[Eq.~(5.83)]{olve1993A} to the condition for generalized symmetries of~$\mathcal L$ \cite[Definition~5.2]{olve1993A}.
+Cosymmetries are also called \emph{adjoint symmetries} \cite{sarl1987a}, see \cite[p.~107]{blum2010A} for further references A characteristic of a conservation law of~$\mathcal L$ is necessarily a cosymmetry of~$\mathcal L$ but the converse is not true. } of the system~\eqref{eq:BLPsystem}, in view of their equivalence on the solution set of~\eqref{eq:BLPsystem} it suffices to consider only cosymmetries that do not depend on the derivatives of~$u$ simultaneously involving differentiations with respect to~$t$ and~$y$ and on the derivatives of~$v$ involving differentiations with respect to~$t$.
 We call such cosymmetries \emph{reduced}.
 Computing with the package {\tt Jets}~\cite{BaranMarvan}, which is based on theoretical results of~\cite{marv2009a}, we checked that the reduced cosymmetries at least up to order four for the system~\eqref{eq:BLPsystem} are exhausted by the pairs of differential functions of $(u,v)$ of the form $\Lambda^0(h^0)+\Lambda^1(h^1)+\Lambda^2(h^2)+\Lambda^4(\mu)+\Lambda^5(\nu)$, where

 and the parameter functions $h^i=h^i(t)$, $i=0,1,2$, $\mu=\mu(y)$ and $\nu=\nu(y)$ run through the sets of sufficiently smooth functions of their arguments.
-Each of these cosymmetries is a conservation-law characteristic of the system~\eqref{eq:BLPsystem}. \emph{We conjecture that they constitute the entire space of reduced cosymmetries of this system and thus the entire space of its reduced conservation-law characteristics.} The associated conservation laws of~\eqref{eq:BLPsystem} contain the following conserved currents:
+Each of these cosymmetries is a conservation-law characteristic of the system~\eqref{eq:BLPsystem}.

+We conjecture that \emph{the above cosymmetries constitute the entire space of reduced cosymmetries of this system and thus the entire space of its reduced conservation-law characteristics.} The associated conservation laws of~\eqref{eq:BLPsystem} contain the following conserved currents:

-(As representatives of the conservation laws as equivalence classes of conserved currents, we choose the ``short'' conserved currents, each of which have only two nonvanishing components.
-Moreover, selected conserved currents do not involve derivatives of the parameter functions of order one and higher.)
+As representatives of the conservation laws as equivalence classes of conserved currents, we choose the ``short'' conserved currents, each of which have only two nonvanishing components.
+Moreover, selected conserved currents do not involve derivatives of the parameter functions (of order one and higher).